Mirror Neutron Stars: Twin Higgs Mirror Matter

-Just like SM matter, mirror matter would display rich dynamics in our universe at all size scales.
+Just like SM matter, mirror matter would display rich dynamics at all size scales.
 In the early universe, the presence of mirror matter gives rise to cosmological signatures like mirror-baryo-acoustic oscillations and faint dark radiation signals in the Cosmic Microwave Background~\cite{Chacko:2016hvu, Chacko:2018vss}.
 More general scenarios may produce gravitational waves from the dark hadronization phase transition~\cite{Schwaller:2015tja}.
 Each galaxy would likely contain a mirror-baryon-component and form Mirror Stars~\cite{Curtin:2019ngc} that could be detectable, depending on unknown aspects of mirror stellar physics and the feeble coupling between SM and mirror matter.
-While the details of these dynamics depend on the precise parameters of mirror matter and remain uncertain, the endpoint of mirror-stellar-evolution is, as for SM matter, relatively simple: compact objects like neutron stars, white dwarfs, or black holes.
-Mirror neutron stars are a generic prediction of Dark Complexity and we investigate their properties and signatures by studying the Twin Higgs benchmark model.
+Details of these dynamics are uncertain, depending on the precise parameters of mirror matter.
+However, the endpoint of mirror-stellar-evolution is, as for SM matter, relatively simple: compact objects like neutron stars, white dwarfs, or black holes.
+Mirror neutron stars are a generic prediction of Dark Complexity and we investigate their signatures by studying the Twin Higgs benchmark model.